felfert/jclouds-backports/README.md

 This is the parent pom for my backports of fixes for older apache jclouds components.

-The versions for fixes match the versions of the backportet components
+The versions for fixes match the versions of the backported components